panzerdp/dmitripavlutin.com/posts/176-typescript-record/index.md

 const salary3: Salary3 = { }                // OK
 ```

-But `Record<string, number>` throws a type error if you use symbol as a key or a string as a value:
+But `Record<string, number>` throws a type error if you use a symbol as a key or a string as a value:

 ```ts
 type Salary3 = Record<string, number>